-"My work is about reverence,
+"My work is about reverence.

-this is at the heart
+This is at the heart

-of my practice"
+of my practice."

-Sophie's recent exhibition ‘Behind the Lens with Sophie Howarth’ developed and curated by Glasshouse Regional Gallery diarises and celebrates this expansive anthology of imagery created by Sophie to date, telling individual stories, capturing experiences, culture and land.
+A solo retrospective of Sophie's work, Behind the Lens with Sophie Howarth, developed and curated by Glasshouse Regional Gallery Port Macquarie (2021), diarised and celebrated the anthology of imagery created by Sophie to date - telling individual stories, capturing experiences, culture, and land.